 When a summary fails verification you can review the root search string (or strings) to see if it can be fixed to provide correct results.
 Once the report is working, click Rebuild to rebuild the summary so it is entirely consistent.
 Or, if you're fine with the report as-is, just rebuild the report.
 And if you'd rather start over from scratch, delete the summary and start over with an entirely new report.

 Update, rebuild, and delete summaries

 Click Update if the Summary Status shows that the summary has not been updated in some time and you would like to make it current.
 Update kicks off a standard summary update report to pull in events so that it is not missing data from the last few hours (for example).

 Note: When a summary's Summary Status is Suspended, you cannot use Update to bring it current.

 Click Delete to remove the summary from the system (and not regenerate summaries in the future).
 You may want to do this if the summary is used infrequently and is taking up space that could better be used for something else.
-You can use the Searches and Reports page in Manager to reenable report acceleration for the search or searches associated with the summary.
+You can use the Searches and Reports page in Settings to reenable report acceleration for the report or reports associated with the summary.